- No change of conditions apply

 Budj Bim is a long dormant volcano.
 Budj Bim is the source of the Tyrendarra lava flow which extends over 50km to the southwest.
 It is central to the history of the Gunditjmara people.

-Mount Eccles National Park is Victoria’s first co-managed national park.
+Budj Bim National Park (formerly Mount Eccles) is Victoria’s first co-managed national park.
 The park is managed by Gunditjmara Traditional Owners and Parks Victoria.

 The park’s tranquil crater lake and pleasant bushland surrounds make it a pleasant place for picnicking, camping and bushwalking.
 Nature trails follow the old crater rim.